 Response:

+From Stuart

 Proponent Question:

 Item 24 Remove, stockpile and re-use embankment rip rap.
 Paid by lump sum.
 In order to price this, the volume of material will need to be quantified.
 The south embankment area scales out to approx. 445 m2.
 Without a depth, we are guessing at the quantity.
 Can you please provide a depth of removal?
 Alternatively, can this item be paid as a unit rate to remove, stockpile and replace per m3 based on measured quantity?